cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ls -l login.php
 sudo nano login.php
 ```

+> Note: we haven't covered in detail the concept of file ownership and permissions.
+> In short, files and directories are owned by users and by user groups.
+> When we run a command like `ls -l`, the output will show the file owner and the group owner, like so:
+    > `-rw-r----- 1 root www-data    0 Feb 14 02:44 login.php`
+> This command tells us that the user `root` is the file owner and the group `www-data` is the group owner of the file `login.php`.
+> We change the file permissions with the `chmod` command and the file ownership with the `chown` command.
+> In the above code snippet, the `chmod 640 login.php` command changes the file permissions to:
+    > user owner: read, write
+    > group owner: read only
+    > other/world: no permissions
+> When we created the file using the `sudo touch login.php` command, the use of `sudo` creates the file with `root` as the owner.
+> The `chown :www-data login.php` command changes the group ownership to `www-data`.
+> The `www:data` user is the Apache user.
+> Many services, like Apache, have corresponding users on the system.
+> Files placed in our document root `/var/www/html` will be served on the web.
+> Therefore, those files must have read access for **other/world**.
+> But we don't want the `login.php` file to be accessible to the world since it contains login information for our MySQL user.
+> Thus, in addition to modifying file ownership and permissions, we also place it in the parent directory `/var/www`.

 In the file, add the following credentials.
 If for some reason you used a different database name than `opacdb` and a different username than `opacuser`,